 Each team must give a GVSA game report and their pass cards to the referee prior to being checked in.
 The home team pays the referees prior to the start of the game.
 Each pass card must have that person's picture attached, and the card + picture are to be laminated.
 If the id cards are not laminated, write on that team's game report the cards were not laminated.
-The referee must email both game reports to GVSAgamereports@gmail.com within 24 hours.

-All players and team officials must be checked in prior to the start of the game.
+All players and up to 3 team officials must be checked in prior to the start of the game.
 The game will not be started under any circumstances until this is done.
 Each player must be registered to the same team (the team name and ID number are on each pass card).
 Unregistered players cannot be added to the roster, be checked in, or participate in the game.
 A check mark should be made by each player and coach to indicate they have been checked in.
 Any listed players or coaches not participating should have been crossed off by the team.
 If not, please do so.